-Rhys is an associate in White & Case's Capital Markets practice and a member of its Global Derivatives group in New York.
+Rhys is counsel in White & Case's Capital Markets practice and a member of its Global Derivatives group in New York.

 Rhys regularly advises a range of US and international clients (including corporates, investment and commercial banks as well as private equity and hedge funds) on a wide variety of derivative transactions in various assets classes (including rates, foreign exchange, credit, equity and commodities), repo and securities lending transactions, and structured products.
 Rhys also advises sponsors, borrowers and lenders on the hedging component of project and corporate financing transactions from a transactional and regulatory perspective.